oracle/bpftune/TESTING.md

 Verify that removing or adding a tuner is noticed and the tuner is cleaned up/initialized appropriately.

+## Sample tests

+We provide a bare-bones sample tuner in sample_tuner/ ; it is an example of a user-provided tuner that is built using bpftune-devel and is installed in /usr/local/lib64/bpftune.
+The test verifies that
+ - installing it after bpftune has started triggers inotify events to load the tuner
+ - events are successfully triggered for the tuner once loaded
+ - it is unloaded on remove from the directory

 # Per-tuner tests

 ## sysctl tests